 Local and family historian

-Most reporting is done by e-mail for research reports and large files can be sent by the WeTransfer service.
-I like to keep clients informed as to how the research is progressing and this is usually done by email.
+Most reporting is done by e-mail for research reports.
+I like to keep clients informed as to how the research is progressing and this is also usually done by email.

-All queries will be dealt with in a prompt and confidential manner, in line with the RQG Code of Practice.
+All queries will be dealt with in a prompt and confidential manner, in line with RQG’s Code of Practice.

 I give talks to family and local history groups as well as other organisations.
 These talks include: –